Simple Sortable Table With HTML Javascript (Free Download)

 sorta.js

-// (D) ADAPT EXISTING TABLE TO SORTABLE TABLE
+// (D) ADAPT DATA FROM EXISTING TABLE

 if (data==undefined) {